 The best innovators are not the ones who submit most ideas, but the ones who can “think differently” and present ideas whose quality can be ‘felt’…

-When the Innovation Contest is finished with ideas on the table, a new chapter is open called Evaluation.
+When the Innovation Contest is finished with ideas on the table, a new chapter is openly called Evaluation.
 So, how do you decide which ideas should be eliminated and which should be further elaborated upon?
-At this point it is vital to involve right people, so decision makers, market specialists and innovation/trend spotters should be among the team of evaluators.
+At this point, it is vital to involve right people, so decision-makers, market specialists and innovation/trend spotters should be among the team of evaluators.
 The criteria could be just “like it”/”don’t like it” or a detailed approach with values 1-5 (or 1-10) for few values as “close to trends”, “alignment with portfolio” or “market need”.
-Of course current portfolio must be scanned in a way to see which of submitted proposals could fit it or be the part of some existing portfolio elements.
+Of course, current portfolio must be scanned in a way to see which of submitted proposals could fit it or be the part of some existing portfolio elements.
 Each idea should have the same chance, and all ideas have to be presented in the same way.

 After success – the last phase should be sharing the success of this story.
 Storytelling is very important for sustaining the innovation culture and for the internal marketing of the idea system in an organization.